Integrals

 object is a representation of the

 integral, as yet unevaluated.
-To compute the actual numbers, call the
+To compute the actual numbers, use the

 Be careful with including the Jacobian in your integrands.
 The following two integrals are different: